-We believe that galeterone may be well suited to treat other prostate cancer patient populations.
-If galeterone is approved for additional indications, it may compete with other secondary hormonal treatments currently being marketed, such as Zytiga and Xtandi, or with secondary hormonal treatment drug candidates currently in development, such as ARN-509 and ODM-201.
-Galeterone could compete in the future with products, including secondary hormonal treatments, some of which are marketed by several of the world's largest and most experienced pharmaceutical companies, who have substantially more financial resources than us and greater flexibility to engage in aggressive price competition to gain revenues and market share.
-Approved secondary hormonal treatments in the United States for CRPC include Zytiga, marketed by Janssen Biotech, Inc. and Xtandi, marketed by Astellas Pharma US, Inc. and Medivation, Inc. Approved non-hormonal agents for CRPC include Taxotere® (docetaxel) and Jevtana® (cabazitaxel), marketed by sanofi-aventis U.S. LLC;

-Provenge® (sipuleucel-T), marketed by Dendreon Corporation; and Xofigo® (radium-223), marketed by Bayer HealthCare Pharmaceuticals, Inc. It is uncertain whether we could compete with such products, and our failure to compete or decision to reduce the price of galeterone or other future products we may develop in order to compete could severely impact our business.
+There are currently several FDA-approved therapies for CRPC.
+Galeterone could compete in the future with these products, some of which are marketed by several of the world's largest and most experienced pharmaceutical companies, who have substantially more financial resources than us and greater flexibility to engage in aggressive price competition to gain revenues and market share.
+Approved secondary hormonal treatments in the United States for CRPC include Zytiga® (abiraterone acetate), marketed by Janssen Biotech, Inc. and Xtandi® (enzalutamide), marketed by Astellas Pharma US, Inc. and Medivation, Inc. Approved non-hormonal agents for CRPC include Taxotere® (docetaxel) and Jevtana® (cabazitaxel), marketed by sanofi-aventis U.S. LLC; Provenge® (sipuleucel-T), marketed by Dendreon Corporation; and Xofigo® (radium-223), marketed by Bayer HealthCare Pharmaceuticals, Inc. It is uncertain whether we could compete with such products, and our failure to compete or decision to reduce the price of galeterone or other future products we may develop in order to compete could severely impact our business.

 In addition, there are numerous prostate cancer products in clinical development by many public and private biotechnology and pharmaceutical companies targeting numerous different cancer types.
 A number of these are in late stage development.
-These include secondary hormonal treatments such as Johnson and Johnson's ARN-509 and Orion Corporation's ODM-201.
+These include secondary hormonal treatments such as Johnson and Johnson's ARN-509, Orion Corporation's ODM-201 and Takeda Pharmaceutical Company Limited's orteronel.
 Other compounds that are not secondary hormonal treatments in clinical development include Exelixis, Inc.'s Cometriq and Bavarian Nordic A/S's Prostvac.
-If a therapy for prostate cancer were developed that targeted the C-terminal loss or AR-V7 patient populations or altered the standard of care for the treatment of CRPC, such therapy could render galeterone irrelevant.
+If a therapy for prostate cancer were developed that altered the standard of care for the treatment of CRPC, such therapy could render galeterone irrelevant.